KXNGSLEY/DEcentralized-cloud-network-with-credit-based-resource-economy/README.md

 # DEcentralized-cloud-network-with-credit-based-resource-economy
-this project is unfinished and in development.....i will finish it.....one day lol.... u can help if u like
+this is a personal project, it is unfinished and in development.....i will finish it.....one day lol.... u can help if u like
 # How to use
 ## INSTRUCTIONS ON HOW TO USE